-Each year, we present awards for the best and worst examples of English.
+Each year to coincide with plain English day, we present awards for the best and worst examples of English.
 The main awards recognise organisations and individuals who have genuinely made an effort to present themselves using clear and concise English.
 The infamous 'Golden Bull' and 'Foot in Mouth' awards inject a sense of mischief into the proceedings.
 All the award winners can expect to receive media coverage.

 You can nominate your own company's documents or those of another company for the awards by sending us a hard copy by post.